Skip to content

 The Best Time For Fishing On Providence Atoll

-Each season the fly fishing on Providence is open to anglers from October to mid-November and then again from March through to the end of April.
+Each season the fly fishing on Providence is open to anglers March-May, and October-December.
 The fishing dates have traditionally been set around these times to avoid the less stable weather patterns that can be experienced outside of this period.
 Weeks with full or new moons tend to be at a premium as the increase in tidal range and flow of water, in and out of the flats, benefit the GT’s that lie in ambush.
 Sometimes when fishing for the other flats species, the opposites may apply, as many of them form part of the Giant Trevallys diet.

 With the tides playing a massive role in the fishing, dictating where each species is at which time of the day, it’s possible to have many different ‘sessions’ at various locations within the same day.
 But the world-class fishing guides on the island know the area and fishery well and will plan and execute each day based on the tides, overall conditions and the species you’d like to target.